 Health Sciences Centre Pain Management Centre

 Dr. Maia Kredentser, PhD, C.Psych Candidate (on leave until Fall 2021)

 Quick Start for Pain Self-Management Classes (2 sessions): offered several times per year.

-Pain Tools for Life Program: offered every Tuesday 1:00-3:00 pm, except July and August.
+Pain Tools for Life Program: offered for 4 consecutive weeks every two months on Tuesdays 1:00-3:00 pm, except July and August.

 Referral from a family physician or physician specialist to the Pain Clinic; if patient is not a candidate for the Pain Clinic services, a referral may be considered to the Clinical Health Psychology Program.
 Those with active claim files for injury or disability (e.g., Workers’ Compensation Board, Manitoba Public Insurance) are not typically seen through these WRHA services, but they can obtain psychological care through licensed psychologists in the community.
 See Manitoba Psychological Society for a directory at http://www.mps.ca/

 Canadian Psychological Association fact sheets on effectiveness of psychological treatments: